Get Up (Ciara song): Background and composition

+In an April 2023 interview with Comedy Hype, Jazze Pha stated that "Get Up" was originally written and intended for Janet Jackson, but somehow ended up in the hands of Ciara and was reworked for the Step Up soundtrack.
 In an interview with MTV News, Ciara confirmed that she wrote and produced the song with mentor and previous collaborator Jazze Pha, and would be included on the soundtrack to the film, Step Up, starring Channing Tatum and Jenna Dewan.
 The song was sent for urban airplay on June 26, 2006, and mainstream airplay on August 21.
 It was released for digital download and vinyl single on July 25, 2006.
 The song was released as a CD single in several international markets on September 11, 2006.

 "Get Up," described to be in a moderate hip-hop groove, is a Crunk song with a length of three minutes and seventeen seconds.
 Set in common time, it is written in the key of C minor.
 Ciara's vocals span from the low note of E♭3 to C5 It carries a techno-influenced crunk beat, accompanied by Ciara's signature "shimmering vocals."
 Baz Dresinger of Blender noted similarities between the song and "1, 2 Step."
 Dorian Lynskey of The Guardian said the song "winks" at Kraftwerk's "Tour de France."